 The marked changes in water clarity observable within the Madison Blue system are dependent on low velocity, clarity of the Withlacoochee River (tannic or clear) and height of the river.

-Partial or complete “brownouts” of the Madison Blue system may occur.
-A complete brownout happens when tannic river water covers the entire spring run and head spring and water clarity is reduced to less than four feet of visibility.
-Park staff documents brownouts and water clarity at Madison Blue Spring.
+Partial or complete brownouts of the Madison Blue system may occur.
+A complete brownout happens when tannic river water covers the entire spring run and head spring, and water clarity is reduced to less than 4 feet of visibility.
+Park staff document brownouts and water clarity at Madison Blue Spring.

 Periodic monitoring of water quality in the Withlacoochee River near Madison Blue Spring State Park is an important management measure.
-Monitoring is accomplished in cooperation with the Florida Department of Environmental Protection, the Suwannee River Water Management District and the Madison County Health Department.
+Monitoring is accomplished by the Florida Department of Environmental Protection in cooperation with the Suwannee River Water Management District and the Madison County Health Department.

 While visiting the park it is important to remember it's all connected!
 These dynamic systems reflect the quality of water that we use every day.
-Always remember to clean up trash, swim in designated areas and remember, together we can protect ...the Real Florida.
+Always remember to clean up trash, swim in designated areas, and remember that together we can protect ...the Real Florida.